wso2/docs-ei/en/streaming-integrator/docs/overview/architecture.md

-# Architecture of WSO2 Enterprise Integrator
+# Architecture of Streaming Integrator Profile